Rabbits in Australia: History

-The current infestation appears to have originated with the release of 24 wild rabbits by Thomas Austin for hunting purposes in October 1859, on his property, Barwon Park, near Winchelsea, Victoria and by 1866, the Geelong Advertiser reported 50,000 having been killed by hunters.
+The current infestation appears to have originated with the release of at least 13 wild rabbits by Thomas Austin for hunting purposes in October 1859, on his property, Barwon Park, near Winchelsea, Victoria and by 1866, the Geelong Advertiser reported 50,000 having been killed by hunters.
 While living in England, Austin had been an avid hunter, regularly dedicating his weekends to rabbit shooting.
 Upon arriving in Australia, which had no native rabbit population, Austin asked his nephew William Austin in England to send him 12 grey rabbits, five hares, 72 partridges, and some sparrows so he could continue his hobby in Australia by creating a local population of the species.
 At the time, he had stated, "The introduction of a few rabbits could do little harm and might provide a touch of home, in addition to a spot of hunting".
 William could not source enough grey rabbits to meet his uncle's order, so he topped it up by buying domestic rabbits.
 One theory as to why the Barwon Park rabbits adapted so well to Australia is that the hybrid rabbits that resulted from the interbreeding of the two distinct types were much more suited to Australian conditions.
 Many other farms released their rabbits into the wild after Austin.

-The rabbits were extremely prolific creatures and spread rapidly across the southern parts of the country.
+The rabbits were extremely prolific and spread rapidly across the southern parts of the country.
 Australia had ideal conditions for a rabbit population explosion.
 With mild winters, rabbits were able to breed the entire year.
 With widespread farming, areas that might otherwise have been scrub or woodlands were, instead, turned into vast areas with low vegetation, creating ideal habitats for rabbits.

 In a classic example of unintended consequences, rabbits had become so prevalent within 10 years of their introduction in 1859 that two million could be shot or trapped annually without having any noticeable effect on the population.
 It was the fastest spread ever recorded of any mammal anywhere in the world.
 Today, rabbits are entrenched in the southern and central areas of the country, with scattered populations in the northern deserts.